Aqueous Ammonia Purity Testing Method | Ammonium Hydroxide Molar Mass

 Carefully transfer about 1 gm (weighing accurately) sample from the weighing bottle into a 250-ml conical flask.

-Add about 100-ml distilled water and shake well to ensure thorough mixing.
+Add about 100 ml of distilled water and shake well to ensure thorough mixing.

 Titrate against standard 1(N) HCl solution taken in a burette using bromoeresol green as an indicator.
 1 ml 1(N) HCl = 0.01703.gm NH3